bestit/flagception-bundle/README.md

 Step 5: Context
 -------------------------
 Maybe you need more than a simple true/false.
 For example, if you want to use A / B Testing or admins should always see the feature.
 You can therefore specify an (optional) context object and specify any values there.
-In your stash, you can then query the values from the context object and activate the feature depending on the values contained.
+In your stash, you can activate the feature depending on the given context values.
+You can set context values by the isActive method or globally via event (see step 6 and 7).

-Example:
+In most cases, you should set context values globally (eg. the user group).

+Example to use context object in stash:
 ```php
 # AdminStash.php